nicksuh/C_multithreaded_stream/README.md

 # C Thread Stream
 A easy to use multithreading library for C.
-It is a ty, easy integration
-stream like job scheduler with an automatic garbage collector. scalabili
+It is a handy stream like job scheduler with an automatic garbage collector.
-* for non I/O bound jobs
+This is a multithreaded job scheduler for non I/O bound computation.

+* scalability
+* easy to integrate
+* easy to use

 ## Use Case